peer-base/peer-star/docs/rfc-identity.md

 Nevertheless, the DID spec advises DID methods to support adding delegate keys that can act on behalf of the identity, but with granular capabilities.
 As an example, the [erc725](https://github.com/ethereum/EIPs/issues/725) DID method has such feature via adding keys with the `action` type, allowing such keys to perform signing or authentication. delegate public keys will be listed in the DID-Document as well, which improves interoperability and compatibility with many other specs in the ecosystem, such as the [DID Auth](https://github.com/WebOfTrustInfo/rebooting-the-web-of-trust-spring2018/blob/master/draft-documents/did_auth_draft.md) and [Identity Hubs](https://github.com/decentralized-identity/hubs/blob/master/explainer.md).

 It's expected that the same entity will use Peer-Star applications from different devices, such as a desktop, laptop, smart-phone or others.
 For the DID methods that support delegate keys, each device should have its own key added as a delegate.
-In case the DID method does not support delegate keys, the owner key is used instead.
+In case the DID method does not support delegate keys, the Master Key is used instead.
 In both cases, from now on, we will call these keys Device Keys.

 #### Revocation